-If you play roulette, you know that the house edge is directly tied to European roulette’s inclusion of zero and the American version’s use of zero and double zero.
+If you play online roulette, you know that the house edge is directly tied to European roulette’s inclusion of zero and the American version’s use of zero and double zero.
 You also understand that the European game is preferred over the American, as the lack of the double zero diminishes the house edge by half.

 Still, with the single zero version the house continues to hold an edge.
 Due to the existence of that edge, over time all players stand to lose.
 If the elimination of the double zero offers players better odds, then consider what the eradication of all zeros would do for you.
 Suddenly, with no zero roulette, the house edge is gone.

 Let’s examine no zero roulette in comparison to the other versions.
 After doing so and understanding how the lack of zeros benefits players, you’ll want to try your hand at this exciting form of roulette.
 You're sure to get a great game on at any of our recommended casinos below, but we've also rated Jackpot City #1 for no zero Roulette.

 - Established and popular casino offering over 500 games

 - New players are eligible for a C$1,600 welcome bonus

 - Good range of popular Canadian payment options accepted

 - Excellent Flash and mobile versions of the casino provided

 - Canadian players can enjoy over 400 games at Spin Palace